MustafaAbdulazizHamza/TechPatronusLab/docs/presentations/pandora.md

 # Pandora Secrets Management System

-> Presented at NTU August 2025
+> Presented at NTU - 9 December 2024

 === "Abstract"
     This presentation introduces the Pandora Secrets Management System, a Golang-based, containerized HTTPS server designed to securely receive, store, and serve encrypted secrets.
 It authenticates clients using Basic Authentication and delivers the secrets to their respective owner scripts over a secure channel.